genexus-books/Saia/saia-docs/docs/apis/AssistantsAPI.md

 ---
-sidebar_position: 2
+sidebar_position: 5
 sidebar_label: 'Assistant API'
 ---

 # SAIA Assistant API

-This is the documentation for the SAIA Assistant API and related operations.
+This API enables the creation of new assistants, the modification of their definitions, and the retrieval of information about them.
+Furthermore, it allows the execution of previously defined assistants.

+Check the [generic variables](./APIReference.md#generic-variables) needed to use the API.

 ## Endpoints